solvingproblemsinkotlin/solvingproblemsinkotlin.github.io/_posts/2020-08-07-kth-largest-element-in-an-array.md

 ---
 layout: post
-title:  "Longest Univalue Path"
+title:  "Kth largest element in an array"
 date:   2020-08-06 08:45:12 +0200
 categories:
   - Medium
 tags:
-  - divide-and-Conquer
+  - divide and conquer
   - heap
 ---
 Find the **k**th largest element in an unsorted array.
 Note that it is the kth largest element in the sorted order, not the kth distinct element.

 ## Example 1:

-Input:
 {% highlight kotlin %}

 Input: [3,2,1,5,6,4] and k = 2